 Family Food Patch

-The Family Food Patch program aims to improve the health and wellbeing of Tasmanian children and families through promotion of healthy eating and participation in physical activity.
-Using peer education, the program empowers families and local communities by building and mobilising skills in children’s nutrition, physical activity and community action.
+The Family Food Patch program aims to improve the health and wellbeing of Tasmanian children and families through promotion of eating well and being active.
+Using peer education, Family Food Patch empowers families and local communities by building and mobilising skills in children’s nutrition, physical activity and community action.

-Volunteer Family Food Educators are provided with free training and information to assist them to address the common food and physical activity concerns of parents in their own local community.
+Volunteer Family Food Educators are provided with free training, resources and evidence based information to assist them to address the common food and physical activity concerns of parents in their own local community.
 They are then encouraged and supported to spread the message about healthy eating and physical activity in their local area.
-Since 2001, training has been provided to nearly 400 parents, carers and community/health workers in 29 different locations throughout Tasmania.
+Since 2001, training has been provided to over 400 parents, carers and community/health workers in over 30 different locations throughout Tasmania.

-The Family Food Patch program is delivered in partnership between the Child Health Association of Tasmania (CHAT), and Public Health Services within the Department of Health and Human Services.
-CHAT receives funding from the Tasmanian State Government, through the Department of Health and Human Services, to provide Family Food Patch.
+The Family Food Patch program is delivered in partnership between the Child Health Association of Tasmania (CHAT), and Population Health Services within the Department of Health.
+CHAT receives funding from the Tasmanian State Government, through the Department of Health, to provide Family Food Patch.

 Who Are Family Food Educators?